 Inside the St. Euthymius Monastery is a large herb garden, which was created in the 1600s for medicinal purposes.

 The monastery has a bell tower, shown below, where a man in the upper level on the left (hard to see) rings the bells for several minutes by pulling ropes.
 Most of the bells are replacements for the originals, which were melted down in the 1930s.
+The clockface that is visible in the photo, to the right of the bells, has its hours marked by Cyrillic numerals rather than Roman numerals.

 Here is a YouTube video of the bell tower in action.
 The video is over 6 minutes long, so skip ahead if you don't want to listen to all of it.
 It's interesting to see the changing clouds, say at 1:00 and 6:00.